Memory loss: 7 tips to improve your memory

 Try these simple ways to improve your memory.By Mayo Clinic Staff

 Can't find your car keys?
 Forget your grocery list?
 Can't remember the name of the personal trainer you liked at the gym?
 You're not alone.
-Everyone forgets things occasionally.
+Everyone forgets things once in a while.
 Still, memory loss is nothing to take lightly.

-Although there are no guarantees when it comes to preventing memory loss or dementia, certain activities might help.
-Consider seven simple ways to sharpen your memory — and know when to seek help for memory loss.
+Although there are no guarantees when it comes to preventing memory loss or dementia, some activities might help.
+Consider seven simple ways to sharpen your memory.
+And know when to get help for memory loss.

-Physical activity increases blood flow to your whole body, including your brain.
+Physical activity raises blood flow to the whole body, including the brain.
 This might help keep your memory sharp.

-For most healthy adults, the Department of Health and Human Services recommends at least 150 minutes a week of moderate aerobic activity, such as brisk walking, or 75 minutes a week of vigorous aerobic activity, such as jogging — preferably spread throughout the week.
-If you don't have time for a full workout, squeeze in a few 10-minute walks throughout the day.
+For most healthy adults, the Department of Health and Human Services recommends at least 150 minutes a week of moderate aerobic activity, such as brisk walking, or 75 minutes a week of vigorous aerobic activity, such as jogging.
+It's best if this activity is spread throughout the week.
+If you don't have time for a full workout, try a few 10-minute walks throughout the day.

 2. Stay mentally active

-Just as physical activity helps keep your body in shape, mentally stimulating activities help keep your brain in shape — and might keep memory loss at bay.
+Just as physical activity keeps your body in shape, activities that engage your mind help keep your brain in shape.
+And those activities might help prevent some memory loss.
 Do crossword puzzles.
-Play bridge.
-Take alternate routes when driving.
+Read.
+Play games.
 Learn to play a musical instrument.
-Volunteer at a local school or community organization.
+Try a new hobby.
+Volunteer at a local school or with a community group.

-Social interaction helps ward off depression and stress, both of which can contribute to memory loss.
-Look for opportunities to get together with loved ones, friends and others — especially if you live alone.
+Social interaction helps ward off depression and stress.
+Both of those can contribute to memory loss.
+Look for opportunities to get together with loved ones, friends and other people, especially if you live alone.

-Limit distractions and don't do too many things at once.
-If you focus on the information that you're trying to retain, you're more likely to recall it later.
-It might also help to connect what you're trying to retain to a favorite song or another familiar concept.
+Limit distractions.
+Don't do too many things at once.
+If you focus on the information that you're trying to remember, you're more likely to recall it later.
+It also might help to connect what you're trying to remember to a favorite song or a familiar saying or idea.

 5. Sleep well